-Figure 3-7.
+Figure 3-9.
 Release Key

-Preparing for Start-Up (with PowerZoneTM Controller, If Equipped)
+Preparing for Start-Up (Power Zone-DLA)

-NOTE: If engine was run out of fuel or fuel tank was drained, purge the fuel lines before starting if necessary.
+NOTE: If the engine was run out of fuel or the fuel tank was drained, it may be necessary to bleed the fuel lines before starting.
 Refer to the engine manual supplied with the unit.